The Heartbreak Club

 The Heartbreak Club (Sobat Ambyar) is a 2021 Indonesian musical romantic comedy film directed by Charles Gozali, written by Bagus Bramanti and starring Bhisma Mulia, Denira Wiraguna, Dede Satria, and Emil Kusumo.

 Synopsis

 Forced to close his cafe business in Solo due to bankruptcy, Jatmiko (Bhisma Mulia) does not expect to meet Saras (Denira Wiraguna), his last customer.
 Jatmiko did not dare to argue.
-Luckily, Anjani (Sisca JKT48), her sister, and Kopet (Erick Estrada), her best friend, swiftly help Jatmiko.
+Luckily, Anjani (Sisca JKT48), his sister, and Kopet (Erick Estrada), his best friend, swiftly help Jatmiko.
 Jatmiko and Saras are getting closer.
 The cafe was again crowded with customers.
-However, Saras tortures Jatmiko and chooses to date Abdul (Rezca Syam).
+However, Saras does not reply to Jatmiko during her time away from Solo and chooses to date Abdul (Rezca Syam).
 Jatmiko collapsed, even fainted while watching Lord Didi Kempot's concert.
 With the help of Friend Ambyar and Lord Didi's advice, Jatmiko was finally able to make his choice.